Benny Binion: Casino years

 Binion was known to be generous to patrons, and said he followed a simple philosophy when serving his customers: "Good food, good whiskey cheap, and a good gamble."
 For many years, the Horseshoe had a late night $2 steak special, with most of the meat for the steaks coming from cattle on Binion's ranches in Montana.
 The Horseshoe is also believed to be the first major casino to offer 100-times-odds at craps (a patron with a bet on the pass or don't-pass lines could take or lay up to 100 times their bet in odds).
 It was one of the more profitable casinos in town.

 After his trial and conviction in 1953, to cover back taxes and legal costs, Binion sold a majority share in the Horseshoe to fellow gambler and New Orleans oilman Joe W. Brown.
 Binion's family regained controlling interest in the Horseshoe in 1957, but did not regain full control until 1964.
 Binion was never allowed to hold a gaming license afterwards.
-Instead, his son Jack became the licensee, with Benny assuming the title of Director of Public Relations.
+Instead, his son Jack became president and nominal licensee, with Benny assuming the title of Director of Public Relations.

+In Las Vegas, July 1972, attorney William Coulthard was killed when four sticks of dynamite placed beneath the steering wheel blew up his Cadillac and four other cars in its vicinity.
+It was believed by the Las Vegas police that James Henry Dolan had carried out the bombing on behalf of Binion.
+Dolan was imprisoned at Fort Leavenworth at the same time as Binion.